legionboard/api/doc/README.md

 containing the SHA-512 hash of its data.
 You can use this hash to save bandwith by sending it as the query parameter `dataHash`.
-If the hash of the data equals to the hash of the query paramter, no JSON will be handed out and instead the status "204 No Content" is set.
+If the hash of the data equals to the hash of the query paramter, no JSON will be handed out and instead the status "304 Not Modified" is set.

 ## Errors